wmcbrine/PDCurses/man/MANUAL.md

    These routines correspond to the standard C library's scanf() family.
 Each gets a string from the window via wgetnstr(), and uses the resulting line as input for the scan.

+   The duplication between vwscanw() and vw_scanw() is for historic reasons.
+In PDCurses, they're the same.

 ### Return Value